The White Rose Giving Circle: The Power of Compassionate Women United

 Making a Difference in the Hospital and Community

-In its first five years, the group has given a lot of equipment to benefit the hospital.
+In its twelve years, the group has given equipment and supported projects and programs to benefit the hospital.

 One item was a GlideScope for the Labor and Delivery unit.
 This device allows for quick intubation, the insertion of tubes into the body for giving or removing fluids.
 The hospital had two GlideScopes in the operating rooms, but none specifically for use during C-sections.
 Purchasing one for Labor and Delivery meant medical staff could respond much faster in an emergency.